Skip to main content

 • Local number portability – This fee pays for phone number portability, or “porting.”
 Portability means you can keep the same phone number when you switch providers.

-3. Consumer opt-in charges.
-These fees are charged to consumers that choose to use these services.
+3. Optional consumer charges.
+These fees are charged to consumers who choose to use these services.

 • Expanded Area Service – Expanded area service expands your local calling area into a service area which would otherwise be long-distance.
 This flat fee is assessed for calls made in the expanded local area.
-Providers assess this fee instead of charging you long distance fees or charging consumers on a per-minute basis.
+Providers assess this fee instead of charging long- distance fees or charging on a per-minute basis.
 The size of the local calling area varies between providers.

 • Inside-wiring maintenance plans – These are utility line warranties.
 You will pay an additional charge if you enroll in your provider’s inside-wiring maintenance plan.
 These plans insure you against wiring problems, such as broken wires or loose jacks.
 Learn more about utility line warranties at https://www.occ.ohio.gov/factsheet/utility-line-warranties

 4. Taxes.
-All local phone bills are subject to a 3 percent federal tax in addition to state and local sales taxes.
+All local phone bills are subject to a three percent federal excise tax in addition to state and local sales taxes, which may appear as “gross receipts” taxes on your bill.
 Your bill should clearly identify these taxes.

 For questions regarding charges, including charges not defined here, contact your provider.
-Your bill should list a toll-free number you can call if you have questions or concerns regarding your billing charges.
+The bill should list a toll-free number to call with questions or concerns regarding billing charges.

-If you understand the charges on your bill, you are better prepared to recognize scams.
+It is important to understand the charges on your bill to help recognize scams.
 Some consumers have reported that scammers had switched their provider without their permission, also known as “slamming.”
-Unauthorized charges are sometimes added on to long, confusing bills, also known as “cramming.”
+Unauthorized charges are sometimes added to bills, also known as “cramming.”
 If you don’t recognize the companies or charges on your bill, you may be paying for services you didn’t authorize.
+If you suspect an unauthorized switch or charges, contact your phone service provider.
 The OCC offers more information about slamming and cramming on our fact sheet, “How to Avoid Utility-Related Scams and Fraud.”

 Paying your bill

 Pay your bill as soon as possible to avoid missing a payment and paying late fees.
 Providers accept payment in a variety of ways.
 Some payment methods come with an additional charge, that are a cost of convenience.
-Ask if your method of payment charges an additional fee.
-You should also be aware that not all payment methods will post your payment in a timely manner.
-Before you pay, know if your chosen method will post your payment before the bill due date.
+Ask if there is an additional charge for that method of payment.
+Also be aware that not all payment methods will post your payment in a timely manner.
+Before paying, determine if your payment will post before the bill’s due date.

 Your phone bill must identify the charges you need to pay to keep basic service.
 If you receive a disconnection notice or if your provider disconnects your service for nonpayment, contact your provider to see if they offer payment plans or assistance programs.
 Providers may also offer Lifeline programs, which provide financial assistance for phone service.
 Learn more at https://www.occ.ohio.gov/factsheet/telephone-lifeline-programs-ohio Contact your provider to learn more or apply for payment assistance.